Say My Name: Commercial performance

 "Say My Name" debuted at number 83 on the US Billboard Hot 100.
 After being released on physical formats, it reached the top of the chart in its 13th week, selling 134,000 copies during its first week of commercial availability.
 It took longer than any other of Destiny's Child's number-one singles to reach the top.
 The song spent a total of 32 weeks on the Billboard Hot 100 and was one of the top ten best-selling CD singles of 2000 in the United States.
 It also reached the top of both the Radio Songs and the Hot R&B/Hip-Hop Songs charts for three weeks in 2000.
 "Say My Name" is the group's third best-selling single in the US after "No, No, No" and "Bills, Bills, Bills", and was also their third single to be certified gold by the Recording Industry Association of America (RIAA).

 In the United Kingdom, it was the group's biggest hit up to that point, peaking at number three on the UK Singles Chart and selling over 190,000 copies.
 The single enabled the group to break into the Asian market, when R&B music was just beginning to receive strong airplay.
 In the Philippines, it became the longest number-one single by an R&B girl group, topping the charts for seven weeks.
 In Australia, it was the second single ever by an R&B girl group to reach number one on the ARIA Singles Chart, after TLC's "No Scrubs", and helped propel The Writing's on the Wall to multi-platinum status.
+In Europe, the song reached the top 10 in France, Iceland, the Netherlands, Norway, Poland, and Wallonia.
+It also entered the top 20 in Flanders, Germany, Sweden, and Switzerland.